JupiterOne/graph-jira/docs/jupiterone-io/graph-jira.md

 HTTP Basic Auth as described in the [Jira Security for Other Integrations][1] documentation.

+1. Create a Jira user for exclusive use of JupiterOne.
+1. Authorize browse access to specific projects and issues, using [group, project, role, and issue security features of Jira][3].
+Note that retricting to read-only access may require explicit removal of write permissions.
+Please see the Jira article on [How to Create a Read Only User][4];
+1. Log in to Jira as the JupiterOne user and [create an API token][2].

 ## Entities

 The following entity resources are ingested when the integration runs: